UWC2-PYTHON/ProgrammingInPython/source/modules/Unicode.rst

 Unicode
 --------

-The py3 string (py2 ``Unicode``) object lets you work with characters, instead of bytes.

-It has all the same methods you'd expect a string object to have.
+The Python 3 string object lets you work with characters, instead of bytes.
+It has all the methods you'd expect a string object to have.

 Encoding / Decoding
 -------------------